ashtanko/flutter_bloc_app_template/README.md

 - Unit test coverage

 ## Configuration
-The template has 2 flavors:
+The template has 3 flavors:
 - dev
 - prod

-The template has 4 build variants:
-- dev
 - qa

+The template has 3 build variants:
+- debug
-- staging
+- profile
 - release

 For example dev configuration for Android Studio looks like: